DONATE | DONATE ViA PAYPAL | SUBSCRIBE | FIRST FOOD CONNECTION HUB

 Equity work with meaning and impact begins with a personal learning journey.
 The USBC places a premium on meaningful opportunities for all voices to be heard, and is committed to diversity, equity, and inclusion (DEI).
 Centering racial equity is a fundamentally-important part of our collective work building a "landscape of breastfeeding support" for all babies and families across the U.S. We're thrilled to have you on this journey with us!

-Session 1: Securing Our Own Masks Before Helping Others
+Session One: Securing Our Own Masks Before Helping Others

-Discover the key elements of Cultivating Leaderful Ecosystems and Advancing Deep Equity in this presentation centering on racial equity and liberation.
-Attendees learn about diversity, inclusion, and equity differences in this presentation and how white dominant culture can be transformed into an equity-promoting culture.
+In this session, Elissa Sloan Perry helps us discover the key elements of Cultivating Leaderful Ecosystems and Advancing Deep Equity while centering racial equity and liberation.
+Attendees learn about diversity, inclusion, and equity differences in this presentation and how the white dominant culture can be transformed into an equity-promoting culture.
 This webinar encourages skill-building in listening, accountability, and holding one another in grace as we all aim for collective improvement and growth.

-Unpacking Commercial Milk Formula Marketing: Communities, Contexts, and Impacts
+Unpacking Commercial Milk Formula Marketing Webinar Series: Communities, Contexts, and Impacts

 The USBC is pleased to have hosted the 2021 three-part webinar series: Unpacking Commercial Milk Formula Marketing: Communities, Contexts, and Impacts.
 This series marked the 40th anniversary of the adoption of the International Code of Marketing of Breast-milk Substitutes and is part of an effort to create a shared understanding of commercial milk formula marketing practices and the disparate impact of marketing practices on communities in the U.S. and around the world.